 The information regarding the effects of different flavonoid subclasses on bone health in humans are limited.
 An observational research conducted in the group of 3160 female twins revealed that total flavonoid intake was positively correlated with BMD of the hip and spine (81).
-Also, a strong positive correlation between consummation of fruits and BMD and bone mineral content (BMC) in boys and girls (11-14 years), young women (20-34 years), and postmenopausal women (50-70 years) has been reported (82).
+Also, a strong positive correlation between consummation of fruits and BMD and bone mineral content (BMC) in boys and girls (11-14 years), (20 - 34)women years), postmenopausal women (50-70 years) has been reported (82).
 In addition, positive association between high fruit intake and high BMD in men and women aged 25-64 years was found (83).
-Another study was conducted only in women - women that consumed high amounts of fruit in childhood had higher BMD of the femoral neck compared to the women that had medium or low intake of fruits during childhood (84).
+Another study was conducted only in womenwomen who consumed high amounts of fruit in childhood had higher BMD of the femoral neck compared to the women who had a medium or low intake of fruits during childhood (84).